js816/Mission-to-Mars/README.md

 The code we developed first gets the latest Mars news headline and teaser from redplanetscience.com.
 These articles help keep the app’s users informed about the latest discoveries and investigations into the red planet.

-The image below shows a recent headline scraped from the site for use on Robin’s application.
+The screenshot below shows a recent headline scraped from the site for use on Robin’s application.

 ![Mars_news](https://user-images.githubusercontent.com/82730954/124506156-aea4d800-dd90-11eb-8c85-00a97b669158.png)